 The timing chain does not usually have a recommended interval for changing.
 When the chain begins to rattle that is an indication of the time to replace the chain (chain failure can result in engine damage).

 It is important with a timing chain to always ensure that you have regular engine oil and filter changes, in order to prolong the life of the timing chain (contaminated and degraded oil can result in timing chain tensioner failure thus resulting in chain rattle or breakage).

 Can my Timing Belt or Timing Chain be checked?

-It is not possible to check a timing belt for wear.
+It is often not possible to check a timing belt for wear.
 The belt fails due to the reinforcing strands inside the belt becoming weakened.
-There is nothing to see on the outside of the belt until it snaps!
+There is usually nothing to see on the outside of the belt until it snaps!

 The timing chain can't be physically checked either although you would be advised if there is any sign that the timing chain is rattling.